Umolemu/AImaginary/README.md

 Credit to the user josefinehelen for the 3D animation.
 Whose Instagram handle is @studio.jossan.

-This website is a mockup and is not intended for commercial use rather as a learning tool and to complete the project requirements for the Web development module at IIE MSA.
+This website is a mockup and is not intended for commercial use rather as a learning tool and to complete a project.

 Currently this is one of my top designed websites and I am proud of the work I have done on it.